Rubber Band Library

 So you can integrate it without messing about too much, then tweak it afterwards.

-That said, here are some rules of thumb for ideal option selection using Rubber Band 3.1:
+That said, here are some rules of thumb for ideal option selection using Rubber Band 3.2 or newer:

 Some examples of applying the above to various scenarios: